sandaun/bomberman-game/Readme.md

 * Bombs will only destroy random obstacles at their immediate side
 ### Add bonus items
 * Flames: each one will increase bomb power
-* Bombs: PLayer will be able to throw more bombs
+* Bombs: Player will be able to throw more bombs
 ### Add random obstacles
 * Random obstacles will hide items and the key
 ### Add enemies